 For example, a 2008 paper titled the Psychological Effects of Combat found that during World War II, “a quarter of combat veterans admitted that they urinated in their pants in combat, and a quarter admitted that they defecated in their pants in combat.”

 I can’t imagine the true terror of living through World War II so that definitely counts as a high-fear situation.
 It also goes to show that this complex physiological response doesn’t always make sense.
 The rational human mind, even in the midst of war, likely realizes that pooping isn’t going to change anything.
 Especially when bullets are involved.

 But the fact that it still happens highlights just how primal this response seems to be.
 Again, while I’m not saying cats and humans are the same, many fundamental responses, like the fight or flight response, look very similar across many species.

 With that in mind, let’s take a closer look at each of the possible reasons why cats poop when scared.

 The idea of “focusing on what’s important” is putting it nicely but according to combat expert Geoff Thompson, “Digested food and drink is also seen as non-vital to fight or flight so [it] will be discarded.”
 The idea here is that a scared cat is removing any waste from their body since it won’t help in the coming fighting or fleeing situation.

 Some even argue that removing waste in the form of poop or urine could give cats a slight weight or speed advantage.
-This doesn’t seem likely as a primary reason and more of a secondary affect of the flight or fight response.
+One study found that every pound of body weight in humans correlated to an extra 1.4 seconds per mile.